gruntwork-io/terragrunt-infrastructure-live-example/README.md

 1. Install [OpenTofu](https://opentofu.org/) version `1.6.0` or newer and
    [Terragrunt](https://github.com/gruntwork-io/terragrunt) version `v0.36.0` or newer.
-1. Update the `bucket` parameter in the root `terragrunt.hcl`.
+2. Update the `bucket` parameter in the root `terragrunt.hcl`.
 We use S3 [as a Terraform backend](https://opentofu.org/docs/language/settings/backends/s3/) to store your state, and S3 bucket names must be globally unique.
 The name currently in the file is already taken, so you'll have to specify your own.
 Alternatives, you can set the environment variable `TG_BUCKET_PREFIX` to set a custom prefix.
+3. Update the `account_name` and `aws_account_id` parameters in [`non-prod/account.hcl`](/non-prod/account.hcl) and
+   [`prod/account.hcl`](/prod/account.hcl) with the names and IDs of accounts you want to use for non production and production workloads, respectively.
-1. Configure your AWS credentials using one of the supported [authentication mechanisms](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+4. Configure your AWS credentials using one of the supported [authentication mechanisms](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
-1. Fill in your AWS Account ID's in `prod/account.hcl` and `non-prod/account.hcl`.

 ### Deploying a single module